Chris-moreton12/Peak-Walks/README.md

 > Footer showcasing a map, signup link and social media links.

 **Camping**
-> The camping page includes a centre picture with 4 flip cards which showcase the bes locations to camp for th chosen walks on the home page.
+> The camping page includes a centre picture with 4 flip cards which showcase the best locations to camp for the chosen walks on the home page.

 **Sign-up**
-> The sign-up page cosists of a form to fill out which includes; first name, last name, email address and radio button for preference choice.
+> The sign-up page consists of a form to fill out which includes; first name, last name, email address and radio button for preference choice.
 This form will generate a thankyou message once submitted.

 ## Skeleton Plane